mahboobehad/mahboobehad/README.md

 ## Hi!

 It’s me, Mahboobe (Persian: محبوبه).
 I’m a computer engineer by training and used to be a SWE by day and night.
-These days, I'm working toward a PhD degree in software engineering.
+These days, I'm working toward a PhD degree in Software Engineering.

 Compared to all other communication methods, I always prefer reading and writing emails.